hashiware/kword/docs/Tools/NPM Workspaces.md

 When embarking on a JavaScript project, it's common to begin with boilerplate templates that set up an NPM project structure along with some initial code.
-Tools like `npx create-next-app` or `npx create-next-app@latest` streamline this process by swiftly creating the foundation for your project.
+Tools like `npx create-next-app` or `npx create-remix` streamline this process by swiftly creating the foundation for your project.

 During the development phase, the frequent use of `npm install` becomes routine as you add and manage project dependencies.